-Semen analysis: it is the routine lab test where the collected semen sample is put under the microscope to analyse different sperm factors like; count, volume, quality, movement, concentration, and structure.
+Semen analysis: it is the routine lab test where the collected semen sample is put under the microscope to analyze different sperm factors like; count, volume, quality, movement, concentration, and structure.
 The quality of the sperm tells a lot about a person’s capability to fertilize and conceive.
 If something is wrong with the sperm then it can increase the overall chances of male infertility.

-Transrectal Ultrasound: the professionals at the SCIIVF can also recommend patients to take transrectal ultrasound to get a clear picture of the organ.
+Transrectal Ultrasound: the professionals at the SCIIVF can also recommend patients to take a transrectal ultrasound to get a clear picture of the organ.
 This helps the expert to see if the structures of the ejaculatory duct or seminal vesicles are poorly formed or blocked.

-Hormonal profile: digging into the hormonal profile can also help to how well the testicles produce the sperms.
+Hormonal profile: digging into the hormonal profile can also help to how well the testicles produce sperms.
 This test helps to highlight the underlying causes of infertility.
-For instance, follicle-stimulating hormone (FSH) is the pituitary hormone that instructs testicle to produce sperm.
+For instance, follicle-stimulating hormone (FSH) is the pituitary hormone that instructs testicles to produce sperm.
 If the level of FSH is high then it means testicles are getting the instruction to produce sperm but they won’t.

 Once the exact cause is identified through the tests, the experts will further proceed with the specific treatments.
-You can consult with the top urologists in Noida regarding your infertility issue to learn more. however, sometimes it is difficult to come up with the exact cause of male infertility but that doesn’t mean you can fulfil your dream of becoming a father.
+You can consult with the top urologists in Noida regarding your infertility issue to learn more. however, sometimes it is difficult to come up with the exact cause of male infertility but that doesn’t mean you can fulfill your dream of becoming a father.
 Here are some of the possible treatments to cure male infertility:

 Sperm Retrieval Procedures (PESA)

-Sperm Retrieval Procedures commonly known as PESA is the procedure to recover the sperm from testicles with the help of needle or syringe technique.
+Sperm Retrieval Procedures commonly known as PESA is the procedure to recover the sperm from testicles with the help of a needle or syringe technique.
 In this process, the needle is directly placed in the epididymis to collect the sperm.
 This process has a high success rate with the cases where testicles can produce quality sperm but fails to deliver due to the blockage in the vas deferens.
 Once done, the sperm can be used to create a healthy embryo through the IVF process in Noida which leads to a successful pregnancy.

 Testicular Sperm Aspiration (TESA)